St. Lawrence has semester-long or year-long programs in over

 In addition, we offer several off-campus summer programs annually and travel components as part of regular semester programs.
 These vary, so consult the international study Web site often!

-The University hopes to be able to offer a program for the first time in Bordeaux, France – on which first year students will be able to participate along with their St. Lawrence student peers.
-The 2018 pilot program in Bordeaux is being designed to offer first year students the opportunity to complete: their First Year Seminar (FYS) in English with the St. Lawrence University Program Director; a French language course at the appropriate level; and two content courses in a range of disciplines in either English or French.
-Watch the CIIS web site for an official announcement and further information about this exciting new program!
-Applications will be due by September 10, 2017.
+The University also offers a spring semester program in Bordeaux, France – on which first year students are able to participate along with their St. Lawrence student peers.
+The program in Bordeaux is designed to offer first year students the opportunity to complete: their First Year Seminar (FYS) in English with the St. Lawrence University Program Director; a French language course at the appropriate level; and two content courses in a range of disciplines in either English or French.
+Applications will be due by September 10, 2018.